 The Mass closes with the prayer of Lauds, the Church's dawn prayer praising the light of Christ as He rises from the grave.
-Easter time is now before us in which to celebrate with glad-
+Easter time is now before us in which to celebrate with gladness the new life that we have received.

-Alleluia, Alleluia!
+Alleluia, Alleluia, Alleluia!

+IV.
 AIDS FOR STUDY AND DISCUSSION

 The following suggestions are not intended as aids for the first reading or discussion but rather as aids toward finding in each section fuller meaning than may be at first apparent.
 A copy of the New Testament and of the New Holy Week Missal will be needed.
-As a guide for discussion groups meeting weekly during Lent, the suggestions are divided into six sections.

-Chapter I, Parts 1 and 2.
+Chapter I, Parts 1 and 2